zsombro/youngblood/README.md

 # youngblood.js

 `youngblood.js` is a simple game development framework for web browsers, written in TypeScript.
 The aim of this framework is to be simple to use and understand.
-The JavaScript code for a very basic setup is just a few lines of code:
+The JavaScript code for setting it up is just a few lines of code:

 ```javascript
 <canvas></canvas>